MINNEAPOLIS - Joel Embiid's presence was arguably the biggest factor in the Sixers' snapping their four-game losing streak on Tuesday.

 "You have to find your spot, but it's a big help also," Simmons said.

-Simmons finished with just seven points, as Timberwolves' wings Jimmy Butler and Andrew Wiggins guarded him most of the night.
-However, the rookie was key down the stretch as he scored all seven points in the final 6:17 or regulation and overtime.
+Simmons finished with just seven points, as Timberwolves wings Jimmy Butler and Andrew Wiggins guarded him most of the night.
+However, the rookie was key down the stretch as he scored all seven points in the final 6:17 of regulation and overtime (see highlights).

 Brown noted how Simmons ended up with a rating of plus-3 despite the below-average point total.
 He said he loved that Simmons and Embiid were able to connect for big plays late.